Triple transitivity and non-free actions in dimension one: Introduction

 An infinite permutation group $G \leq \Sym(\Omega)$ acting on a set $\Omega$ is \textbf{highly transitive} if $G$ is $k$-transitive for all $k$.
 Recall that \textbf{$k$-transitive} means that $G$ acts transitively on the set of ordered $k$-tuples of distinct elements of $\Omega$.
 If $\Sym(\Omega)$ is endowed with the pointwise convergence topology, $G$ is highly transitive if and only if $G$ is a dense subgroup of $\Sym(\Omega)$.
 We say that an abstract group is highly transitive if it admits a faithful action on a set $\Omega$ that is highly transitive; equivalently if it admits a dense embedding into $\Sym(\Omega)$.

 The class of countable highly transitive groups is not as restricted as one could expect at first sight.
 Hull and Osin showed that every countable acylindrically hyperbolic group admits a highly transitive action with finite kernel \cite{Hull-Osin}.
 This generalized a long list of previous results, notably about finitely generated free groups \cite{McDonough-free,Dixon-free,Olshanskii-free}, surface groups \cite{Kitroser-surface}, hyperbolic groups \cite{Chaynikov}, free products \cite{Hickin-freeprod,Gunhouse-freeprod,Moon-Stalder} or outer automorphism groups of free groups \cite{Garion-Glasner}.
+In a similar direction the existence of a sufficiently rich geometric or dynamical action was also exploited by Gelander and Glasner in connection with the problem of the existence of faithful primitive actions \cite{Gel-Glas-prim}.

-A quite different source of examples are topological full groups of minimal \'etale groupoids over the Cantor set.
-This class of groups give rise to highly transitive groups that are finitely generated and simple \cite{Mat-SFT, Nek-simple}, including some which are amenable \cite{Ju-Mo} or have intermediate growth \cite{Nek-frag}, as well as non-amenable ones such as Thompson's group $V$.
+A quite different source of examples of highly transitive groups are topological full groups of minimal \'etale groupoids over the Cantor set.
+This class of groups give rise to highly transitive groups that are finitely generated and simple \cite{Mat-SFT, Nek-simple}, including some which are amenable \cite{Ju-Mo} or have intermediate growth \cite{Nek-frag}, as well as non-amenable ones (such as Thompson's group $V$).

 The \textbf{transitivity degree} $td(G)$ of an abstract group $G$ is the supremum of all $k$ such that $G$ admits a faithful $k$-transitive action.
 The transitivity degree is always at least $1$, and is clearly an invariant of the group.
 The study of multiply transitive finite permutation groups has a long history, a treatment of which can be consulted in \cite{Wielandt-book,Cameron-book,Dixon-Mortimer}.
 The classification of the finite simple groups led to a classification of the multiply transitive finite permutation groups, so that transitivity degrees of finite groups are completely determined (see for instance \cite{Cameron-book,Dixon-Mortimer}).